zoes-peppas2002/coffee-lab-app/login-fix-summary.md

 # Coffee Lab App - Login Fix Summary

 ## Problem
 The application was working locally but not on Render.
 When entering admin credentials on Render, the user was redirected back to the login form.
 Additionally, there was an error message about skipping email constraint in PostgreSQL.
+When trying to access the site from another device or reloading the page, a "Not Found" error was displayed.

 ## Root Causes Identified
 1. **Environment Configuration**: The local `.env` file was set to production mode, causing it to try to use PostgreSQL locally